EN / ES

 bn

-of which 86% is future commitments, based on an assumed jet fuel price of $800 per metric tonne and contracted margins for SAF production
+Based on an assumed jet fuel price of $800 per metric tonne and contracted margins for SAF production.

 What is sustainable aviation fuel?